gepizar/tvn-archivo-historico/docs/retrieval/query_patterns.md

 - "Forest chunks with at least three characters, including Character X"
 - "All chunks where this actor appears in any series"
 - "Nighttime car scenes in Season 3"
+- "All chunks in New York with Character X and Character Y present"
+- "All chunks set in Albuquerque where Walter White and Jesse Pinkman appear together"
+- "Chunks in a specific city with multiple characters (3+) present"
+- "All chunks in King's Landing with at least four characters"

 ### Required Chunk Object Fields